Speed to Market (EX) Task Force

-The mission of the Speed to Market (EX) Task Force is to serve as the NAIC focal point for modernization of the insurance product filing and review processes.
-The Task Force will monitor the development and implementation of speed to market efficiencies and SERFF.
-The Task Force will also provide support to the IIPRC for initiatives that require uniformity and policy changes within the states, where necessary.
+The mission of the Speed to Market (EX) Task Force is to 1) serve as the NAIC focal point for modernization of the insurance product filing and review processes; 2) monitor the development and implementation of speed to market efficiencies and SERFF; and 3) provide support to the IIPRC for initiatives that require uniformity and policy changes within the states, where necessary.

-- Provide a forum for the review, discussion and recommendation regarding rate and form filing needs as impacted by the federal Patient Protection and Affordable Care Act (PPACA).—Essential
+- Provide a forum for the review, discussion and recommendation regarding rate and form filing needs as impacted by the federal Affordable Care Act (ACA).—Essential

 - Provide policy support and guidance regarding SERFF enhancements necessary for the states to comply with state law, federal law and/or contractual obligations.